WOSPM/checker/mdocs/WOSPM0004.md

 ## Rationale

 A CONTRIBUTING file tells your audience how to participate in your project.
+In addition, a CONTRIBUTING file is an opportunity to communicate your expectations for contributions.